3eif/ear-tensifier/README.md

 Navigate to the `.env.example` file and rename it to `.env`.
 Then fill out the following credentials:

+1. Set the `DISCORD_PREFIX` key to the prefix you wish the bot to respond to.
-1. Set the `DISCORD_ID` key to your bot's ID.
+2. Set the `DISCORD_ID` key to your bot's ID.
-2. Set the `DISCORD_TOKEN` key to your bot's token.
+3. Set the `DISCORD_TOKEN` key to your bot's token.
-3. Set the `MONGO_URL` key to your monogdb's connection URL.
+4. Set the `MONGO_URL` key to your monogdb's connection URL.
-4. Set the `LAVALINK_HOST` key to the IP address of the machine you're hosting the lavalink instance on.
+5. Set the `LAVALINK_HOST` key to the IP address of the machine you're hosting the lavalink instance on.
-5. Set the `LAVALINK_PORT` key to the port the lavalink instance is being hosted on.
+6. Set the `LAVALINK_PORT` key to the port the lavalink instance is being hosted on.
-6. Set the `LAVALINK_PASSWORD` key to the password located in the Lavalink application.yml file.
+7. Set the `LAVALINK_PASSWORD` key to the password located in the Lavalink application.yml file.

 ### Deployment

 To deploy the bot simply run:

-    node app
+    npm start

 If you installed and setup eveything correctly then the bot should output something like this: